Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Overloading and References.md

 1. prototype of new
    `new <classname> (args,...)`
-   new will return a pointer to a constructed class instance Use () to include arguments passed to constructors, ommitted if there are no arguments On failure new throws an exception, which terminates the program 注意new一般会与constructor配合initialzie an instance and create a pointer to the instance
+   new will return a pointer to a constructed class instance Use () to include arguments passed to constructors, omitted if there are no arguments On failure new throws an exception, which terminates the program 注意new一般会与constructor配合initialzie an instance and create a pointer to the instance
 2. Example: